Fill out the online interlibrary loan form

 What is Interlibrary Loan?

-Interlibrary loan is a method of obtaining materials that are not owned by Wright Memorial Public Library.
-If the item you want is a newer item (published or release within the last year), you can suggest the library purchase the item.
+Interlibrary loan allows us you to borrow items from Wright Library that are not in our collection -- we borrow items from other libraries on your behalf, and you check them out from us.
+If the item you want is a newer item (published or released within the last year), you can suggest the library purchase the item.

 Who can use Interlibrary Loan?

 Anyone who has an active Wright Library card can use this service.

 You can use our ILL Request Form to email us your request, call us at 937-294-7171, or visit the library Reference Desk or Audiovisual Department in person.

 You can request books, photocopies from journals or newspapers and/or audiovisual items.